projectsbyif/openapis/pages/case-managing-a-shared-household.md

 ![The left screen shows a confirmation to join a house and the right screen shows a number of welcome emails](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/bills-box-v3-5.png)

+<blockquote>"If George went, you could have Paul moving in the next day and taking on the bills, that would be great"</blockquote>
 ## Moving house together

 Some decisions involve the whole house, and Bills Box makes it easy for you to make decisions as a group.
 Take moving out, for example.